* All events will be by pre-registration only. This ensures that attendees are officially registered and that over subscription is managed.

 Booking and Registration Information.

-Booking for this event is not yet open.
+Booking for this event is now open.